Top 6 BAA Red Flags Every Independent Practice Misses

 The red flag: audit clauses with conditions so restrictive that no audit will ever happen.

 Better language: Reasonable notice (10–30 days), independent auditor of practice's choosing (subject to NDA), defined scope sufficient to verify safeguards, vendor cooperation including documentation access.
-SOC 2 Type II report acceptance can substitute for many audit requests.
+SOC 2 Type II report acceptance can substitute for many audit requests — but only when the report covers the relevant trust services criteria, includes the actual systems handling PHI, and the auditor lists no exceptions or qualifications on the controls that matter.
+I have seen practices accept a SOC 2 covering the vendor's marketing website while the production PHI database sat outside the scoped environment.
+Read the system description section before you read the controls.

 5. Termination terms that leave PHI in the vendor's possession